Experiences

 The Suigetsugama Kiln was built in 1946 on a vast plot of leased land from Eiho-ji Temple by Living National Treasure and highly-acclaimed potter, Toyozo Arakawa.
 It was named after "Suigetsudo", another title belonging to the temple, also a renowned National Treasure.
 The ties between the temple and pottery date back centuries, from when Zen monk Muso Soseki who opened the temple in 1313 encountered the latter on his path of enlightenment and nature through tea, an important feature of Zen.
 Seek and find peace as the monks did, before further renewal as you focus on your creation of Minoyaki pottery through rokuro (the potter's wheel).
 Unearth calm repose through the stillness of your heart.

-Season
+- Season

-2025/4/1~2026/3/31 (Open on Thur, Fri, Sat – Please consult for visits on other days.)
+- 2025/4/1~2026/3/31 (Open on Thur, Fri, Sat – Please consult for visits on other days.)

-Place
+- Place

-Kokeizan Suigetsugama (example)
+Suigetsugama Kiln (example)

-7-14 Kokeisancho, Tajimi City, Gifu Prefecture, 507-0014
+7-14 Kokeisancho, Tajimi City, Gifu Prefecture.
+507-0014

 Past Reignited: 1-Day Ena and Iwamura Tour, time travel through Edo ukiyo-e and a Sengoku castle town